karan-uppal3/motion-based-game/README.md

 # motion-based-game
+Uses HSV color space to track two points of a handheld object.
+Based on their orientation (angle with horizontal), the car moves accordingly.

-A gif demo (temp.gif) is also present
+Note: a gif demo (temp.gif) is also present

 ### Requirements
 ```bash